 About 10 years ago I read a book that changed my life called Mindless Eating, Why We Eat More Than We Think, by Brian Wansink.

-In his book, Brian Wansink goes deep into the psychology behind why and what we eat.
-Have you ever thought about that?
+It opened my eyes to a part of the eating problems we face, and lit a FIRE in me to do something about it.
+In his book, Brian Wansink goes deep into the psychology behind why and what we eat and the difference between Mindless Eating vs Mindful Eating.
+Have you ever thought about it?

-Why do you eat the foods you eat?
+Why do you eat the foods you eat….
 And what guides your choices?

 One of my favorite studies in Wansink’s book is the bottomless soup bowls.
 He rigged a table with tubing so that two of the four bowls at the table were constantly refilling (without the student knowing), and the other two were normal bowls.